umputun/spot/README.md

 - **Random nonces and salts**: Spot generates random nonces for each encryption operation and random salts for each key derivation operation.
 These values are produced using the crypto/rand package, which generates cryptographically secure random numbers.
 - **Base64 encoding**: Encrypted secret values are stored in the database as Base64 encoded strings, which provides a safe and compact way to represent binary data in text form.

 These methods work together to provide a robust and secure way to manage secrets in Spot.
-By using the built-in secrets provider, user can be confident that your sensitive data is securely stored and protected from unauthorized access.
+By using the built-in secrets provider, users can be confident that their sensitive data is securely stored and protected from unauthorized access.

 ### Hashicorp Vault Secrets Provider

 Spot supports Hashicorp Vault as a secrets provider.
-To use it, user needs to set the following command line options or environment variables:
+To use it, a user needs to set the following command line options or environment variables:

 - `--secrets.provider=vault`: selects the Hashicorp Vault secrets provider.
 - `--secrets.vault.token` or `$SPOT_SECRETS_VAULT_TOKEN`: the Vault token to use for authentication.